NZMSA/2021-introduction-to-data-science/README.md

 # 2021 Introduction to Data Science
-Introduction to general software development - Microsoft Student Accelerator Program 2021
+Introduction to Data Science - Microsoft Student Accelerator Program 2021

 ## Agenda
 This workshop will cover foundational topics as an introduction to data science.
 We aim that by the end of this workshop, you will